villano-lab/galactic-spin-W1/paper/paper.md

 In this interactive module, we include several programs in the form of Jupyter notebooks [@soton403913]:

+1. Animations and rotation curve plots demonstrating three types of rotational motion.
-1. An interactive introduction to dark matter.
+2. An interactive introduction to dark matter.
-2. A dark matter widget program visually demonstrating specifically how a dark matter halo effects a total rotation curve, the most important physical parameters that define the theoretical halo, and the calculated theoretical mass implied by the halo at its given displayed curve.
-3. A program linking the rotation curve data of 180 galaxies from the SPARC database to be processed easily through the GIPSY program via SSH
-4. (Judit's curve and template codes from the workshop)
-5. A WIP conversion of GIPSY's rotmod task to Python 3.
-What else?????
+3. Rotation curve plotting of measured velocities to visualize star and gas motions in a galaxy.
+4. Plotting the rotation curves of galaxy components.
+5. Interactive widget to visualize the components of the galaxy NGC 5533.
+6. Plotting the components of galactic rotation curves using the SPARC database of 175 galaxies.
+7. Constructing a rotation curve for the bulge component using empirically-derived parameters.
+8. Interactive curve fitting.
+9. Interactive widget to visualize the components of multiple galaxies using the SPARC database of 175 galaxies.
+10. Considering tiny black holes as dark matter candidates.

 # Statement of Need